 - Based on the percentage award for each party as a result of steps 2 and 3, a final assessment by the court as to what outcome represents a just and equitable (fair) division of the asset pool and a determination of the appropriate orders or allocation of assets so as to implement the decision.

-At an early stage of a property settlement matter, a competent lawyer will focus on the identification of the asset pool in order to provide prompt advice to their client about the likely range of entitlements were the matter litigated through the Family Law Court order.
+At an early stage of a property settlement matter, a competent lawyer will focus on the identification of the asset pool in order to provide prompt advice to their client about the likely range of entitlements where the matter is litigated through the Family Law Court order.
 In doing so, the matter has every chance of settling, provided both parties approach the initial negotiations sensibly and realistically.

-With the cooperation of both parties, a pre-Court mediation can be convened to attempt settlement of the matter.
+With the cooperation of both parties, a pre-Court mediation can be convened to attempt a settlement of the matter.
 If properly prepared for and with the right mediator, settlement prospects are strong.
 As mediation is a compulsory step once the matter is before the Courts and the legislation requires this process to have occurred before the court may make an order finalising the matter, mediations are where most cases will settle.

-The approach of our property settlement lawyers on property settlement matters is to remain resolution focused throughout and only once it becomes clear that settling the matter is an impossibility, do we ready the matter for trial.
+The approach of our property settlement lawyers on property settlement matters is to remain resolution focused throughout and only once it becomes clear that settling the matter is an impossibility, do we read the matter for trial.
 Unfortunately, the approach of a lot of family lawyers, particularly those that have been practising for a longer period and are set in their ways, approach matters in reverse – they, and consequently their clients, focus on the dispute and achieving justice or righting wrongs, however they rarely ever achieve this.
 As a result, such cases have little to no chance of family law settlement and with such a belligerent attitude of client and lawyer, the parties remain in contested litigation for many years and at considerable expense.

-We refuse to conduct ourselves in this way and will not be bullied by lawyers who do – in some cases lawyers become so blinded by their views on a matter they are unable to properly advise their clients.
+We refuse to conduct ourselves in this way and will not be bullied by lawyers who do – in some cases, lawyers become so blinded by their views on a matter they are unable to properly advise their clients.
 This will then often result in poor outcomes for the clients, ones they were perhaps not even aware of and in some cases, orders made for the reimbursement of legal fees given the lawyer conducted the matter with their blinkers on.